iampranavdhar/campusmind/README.md

 ## Campus Mind 📚

 A Univeristy Manager App to manage all the daily activities of the university.
 It is a mobile application built using React Native and Expo.
 It has a backend built using NodeJs and ExpressJs.
 The database used is MongoDB Atlas.
-The app is deployed on AWS EC2.
+The app is deployed on Azure.
+The images are stored in Cloudinary.
+The app is built for both Android and iOS.

 ![1](https://user-images.githubusercontent.com/73348574/220139423-ff6520dd-1675-456a-9eb5-151d4e61c22c.png)